VoronDesign/VoronUsers/printer_mods/GadgetAngel/Bigtreetech_Octopus_V1.1_Color_PIN_Diagram/README.md

 If you are using the "PROBE" connector for a proximity sensor you will need to add a [probe] section to the "generic-bigtreetech-octopus.cfg" file and ensure that the sensor_pin: PB7

-Please use this color pin diagram in this repository to obtain the correct PIN assigments.
+Please use the "Color PIN Diagram" in this repository to obtain the correct PIN assigments.

 If you decide to flash a new bootloader to the Octopus V1.1 board (you should not need to because you can upload the new Klipper firmware using the micro-SD card reader) and find that the micro-SD card bootloader no longer works you will want to return the board to it's shipment state by finding the original bootloader and "bootlaoder+firmware" files at https://github.com/GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/tree/main/bootloader_bin/backed_up_original_bootloaders